EDR is Only One Piece of the Security Puzzle

 Lastly, there’s security information and event management (SIEM).
 This is the hub that aggregates flow logs from EDR and network monitoring together into a single management platform.
 The only downside of this log data aggregation and correlation can take a long time to implement (6 to 12 months), and management and/or licensing is quite costly.

-In a recent webinar Senior Director of Product Marketing at Arctic Wolf Networks Narayan Makaram explained how MDR helps SMBs create the equivalent of a security operation center (SOC) at an affordable price with little-to-no security expertise in house.
+Managed detection and response (MDR) solutions help SMEs create the equivalent of a security operation center at an affordable price with little-to-no security expertise in-house.

-Specifically, MDR supplies log aggregation (SIEM), remote continuous monitoring, threat triaging and incident response, and 24/7 access to a concierge security engineer.
-Organizations can continue to use their existing EPP, EDR and data protection solutions, but MDR will aggregate those logs, continuously monitor them, triage events and provide incident response guidance.
+Specifically, MDR supplies log aggregation (SIEM), remote continuous monitoring, threat triaging, and incident response, as well as 24x7 access to a skilled security team.
+Organizations can continue to use their existing EPP, EDR, and data protection solutions, but MDR providers will aggregate those logs, continuously monitor them, triage events, and provide incident response guidance.